tkaplan/nginx-prestashop/README.md

     └── README.md
  ```

-All the steps are defined in this script [install-Nginx-PrestaShop](install-Nginx-PrestaShop).
+All the steps are defined in this script [install-Nginx-PrestaShop.sh](install-Nginx-PrestaShop.sh).

 ## Starting your PrestaShop